atecon/knn/README.md

 ### `knn_scores(actual, pred, model)`

-This function calculates the accuracy score (for classification tasks) or the mean squared error (for regression tasks) of the KNN model.
+This function calculates the scores of the model prediction.

 *Parameters:*